InteractiveLearner/interactivelearner-gis/README.md

 - [x] Develop homepage by February 11 (includes connection to sub-pages)
 - [ ] Develop projections and scale sub-page by March 4
 - [ ] Develop visual variables and types of maps sub-page by March 18
-- [ ] Purchase domain and publish website by March 25
+- [x] Purchase domain and publish website by March 25
 - [ ] Project report and presentation by April 1

+Other goals:

-- [ ] Reduce use of iframes by May 1
+- [ ] Reduce use of iframes
-- [ ] Develop the remaining subpages by August 1
+- [ ] Develop the remaining subpages

 ## Tools Used